 Need More Help?

 If you have questions about your Nikon D3200, you can chat with me on Facebook or in the forum.
 I do my best to get back to everyone as fast as I can.
-Family always comes first (my wife and three boys), but any free time I have left is spent helping people just like you.
+Family always comes first (my wife, three boys and a baby girl), but any free time I have left is spent helping people just like you.
 Happy shooting!

 Low Light Portrait Tutorial for the Nikon D3200